taneltorn/CoverHunterFolkERA/README.md

 `python -m tools.train egs/covers80/ --runid 'first try'`

-To see the TensorBoard visualization of the training progress:
+To see the TensorBoard live visualization of the model's progress during training, run this in a separate terminal window, from the root of the project folder, and then use the URL listed in the output to watch the TensorBoard:

 `tensorboard --logdir=egs/covers80/logs`